Discover Newport with megabus

 Newport: getting around

-Take the megabus to Newport and you can make the most of onboard features like free WiFi and power sockets during your journey.
+Take the megabus to Newport and you can usually make the most of on board features like free WiFi* and charging points* during your journey.
 Plus, a free 20kg luggage allowance means you can bring all your essentials on the coach.

 Once your bus arrives in Newport, it’s nice and easy to get around.
 In fact, it’s so compact that you can walk from one end of the city centre to the other in the space of about 10 minutes.